collective/collective.fieldcollapsing/README.rst

 - Advanced setting to collapse on a TAL expression
 - Store hidden results in special value in brain if required
-- Option to automatically return parent result instead of first child (avoid having to use listingviews to do this)
+- Option to automatically return parent result instead of first child (avoid having to use listingviews to do this) or at least adjust theh url to be that of the parent
 - Integrate with ElasticSearch if installed to use its field collapsing for increased performance
 - Integrate more directly with the query widget so Tiles etc can make use of field collapsing